rxvt/s3fetch/README.md

 - Simple to use.
 - Multi-threaded, allowing you to download multiple objects concurrently.
 - Quickly download a subset of objects under a prefix without listing all objects first.
-- Object listing occurs in a seperate thread and downloads start as soon as the first object key is returned while the object listing completes in the background.
+- Object listing occurs in a separate thread and downloads start as soon as the first object key is returned while the object listing completes in the background.
 - Filter list of objects using regular expressions.
 - Uses standard Boto3 AWS SDK and standard AWS credential locations.
 - List only mode if you just want to see what would be downloaded.